Tuesday, June 30, 2015

 As psychological thrillers go, Die!
 Die!
 My Darling! suffers a bit from having an atmosphere that's neither afoot nor horseback.
 It’s not sufficiently committed to the genuinely dramatic potential of its premise, nor is it truly willing to just go for broke and be the full-on black comedy self-sendup it keeps flirting with.
 For a sense of what Die!
 Die!
 My Darling! could have been had they played it straight, check out the terrific 1972 Patty Duke thriller You'll Like My Mother.
 Stabbing suspense!
 Shear shock!

 Personally, I think Bankhead totally slays as Mrs. Trefoile (no pun intended).
-Sure, she's camp as all getout, but I don't find her performance to be any more overcooked than say, Al Pacino in Scarface or Jack Nicholson in The Shining.
-In fact, she has quite a few moments where she's genuinely quite affecting (her reading of the line, "This was his room," while showing Patricia the house is heartbreaking).
+Sure, she's camp as all get-out, but I don't find her performance to be any more overcooked than, say, Al Pacino in Scarface or Jack Nicholson in The Shining.
+In fact, she has quite a few moments that are genuinely affecting (her reading of the line "This was his room" while showing Patricia the house is heartbreaking).
 I relish every minute she's onscreen.

-After reading her memoirs, in which she comes across so smart and self-aware, I wonder if she simply knew exactly what kind of film she was making and merely played to the genre.
+After reading her memoirs, in which she comes across as smart and self-aware, I wonder if she simply knew exactly what kind of film she was making and merely played to the material.

 Harry & Anna